Plantar Fasciitis Relief

 • Compensation patterns throughout the body

-• Restrictions higher up the chain, especially in the hips(link to Hip Pain page)
+• Restrictions higher up the chain, especially in the hips.

 Because everything is connected, excess strain gets placed on the plantar fascia when movement isn’t being distributed efficiently.